Indiana Cerebral Palsy Legal Help

 • Development of seizures shortly after the baby is delivered

-Mothers who experienced bleeding or excessive protein in their urine late in pregnancy are at an increased risk of having a baby with cerebral palsy.
+Mothers who experience bleeding or excessive protein in their urine late in pregnancy are at an increased risk of having a baby with cerebral palsy birth injuries.
 This is also true of mothers who suffer from thyroid problems.

-If your child has developed cerebral palsy because of a medical mistake, you’ll want to speak to an experienced cerebral palsy lawyer.
-Call us today at 1-855-833-3707 for a free consultation, and discover the legal options which may be available to your family.
+If your child has developed cerebral palsy because of a medical birth injury mistake, you’ll want to speak to an experienced cerebral palsy birth injury lawyer.
+Call us today at 1-855-833-3707 for a free consultation, and discover the legal options that may be available to your family.